-Deebank has been historically recognised as an established settlement and was included in the settlement boundary in previous Plans.
-Aberdeenshire Council also previously accepted during the 2017 LDP process that the principle of development is established adjacent to the site due to the existing dwellings in the area and this is also accepted in the assessment of other bids.
-Housing exists to the east and west, with the B974 bounding the site to the south and the River Dee providing a defensible boundary to the north.
-Development on the site would therefore not constitute ribbon development, but infill development and a logical location for the proposed small scale development.
+It is also not accepted that it would affect the rural character of the area.
+Aberdeenshire Council previously accepted during the 2017 LDP process that the principle of development is established adjacent to the site due to the existence of housing in the area.
+This is also accepted by Aberdeenshire Council in the assessment of this bid.
+Existing development lies to the east and west, with the B974 bounding the site to the south and the River Dee providing a defensible boundary to the north.
+As such, the area is not considered to be rural and a Visitor Centre and Heritage Hub could be well contained in the landscape, bound on all sides by development.